openstack/openstack-ansible-ops/mcapi_vexxhost/README.rst

 For a new deployment
 ^^^^^^^^^^^^^^^^^^^^

-Run the OSA playbooks/setup.yml playbooks as usual, following the normal deployment guide.
+Run the OSA setup playbooks as usual, following the normal deployment guide.

 Run the magnum-cluster-api deployment